biglovesquad-blip/electrical-load-monitoring-and-billing-simulator/README.md

 # ⚡ ELECTRICAL LOAD MONITORING AND BILLING SIMULATOR

 ## 📋 PROJECT OVERVIEW
 This C++ console application simulates electrical load monitoring and electricity billing for small facilities or households.
-It was developed for the HND Electrical Engineering course (EEE 227) midterm capstone project.
+It was developed for the HND Electrical Engineering course (EEE 227) midsem capstone project.

 ---